benjaminjcash/fridge-inventory-tracker/README.md

 ## Installation Instructions
 1. You must have the *latest* version of *Node* installed, as well as *MongoDB* and *Mongo Shell*
+- You cannot access the UPC Database locally, as it requires an API token.
+There is a free version of the API available (limited to 100 requests/day) but the app isn't setup to use it yet.
 2. Naviagate to root folder and run `npm install`
 3. Navigate to the `client` folder and run `npm install`
 4. Start mongo shell by running `mongo` then run `use fridge-inventory-tracker` to create database
 5. Start database server at port `27017` by running `mongod` (should be standard port chosen at installation)
-6. Start express server by running `npm start` in root folder
+6. Start express dev server by running `npm run start-dev` in root folder
 7. Start react dev server by running `npm start` in client folder
 8. Navtigate to `localhost:3000` in your browser to view the app